raiyansyed/MovieInfo/README.md

   - Restart `npm run dev` after editing `.env`.
 - Back button doesn’t restore position:
   - Use the app’s back button in MovieDetails (it passes state) and ensure Home waits for data to render before scrolling.
+- Search suggestions not showing:
+  - Ensure TMDB API key is set and not rate-limited.
+Suggestions require at least 3 characters.

 ---